ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 A naive approach (checking all 150k tweets against Bluesky on every run) is wasteful and won't scale to many users.
 The sync strategy must minimize API calls to both Community Archive and Bluesky while storing minimal per-user data on the service.

-**Core principle: the cursor is (almost) sufficient.** If Community Archive's tweet data is append-only, a single high-water-mark timestamp per user tells Murmur everything it needs to know.
+**Core principle: the cursor is (almost) sufficient.** If Community Archive's tweet data is append-only, a single high-water-mark timestamp per user tells Hivesong everything it needs to know.
 One timestamp per user, essentially zero storage overhead.

 **The problem cases the cursor doesn't cover:**